419Labs/workshop-arf-dapp/README.md

 **StarknetCC** - Full dApp workshop by Alpha Road team

+You'll find the PDF presentation [here](./files/presentation.pdf)

 ## Introduction

 This workshop will show you how to dev a full Starknet dApp with NextJS & [Starknet.js](https://github.com/seanjameshan/starknet.js), including multi-wallets support([Argent-x](https://github.com/argentlabs/argent-x) | [Braavos](https://braavos.app/)) and multi-call transactions.

 This repo contains the front-end part, you'll find the contracts part [here (access controller)](https://github.com/419Labs/access-controller-contracts)

-You'll also use an ERC20 contract, with a 'freeMint' function added to permit to mint up to 1k tokens per call(see [ABI](src/contracts/abis/ARF_ERC20.json)).
+You'll also use an ERC20 contract, with a 'freeMint' function added allowing you to mint up to 1k tokens per call(see [ABI](src/contracts/abis/ARF_ERC20.json)).

 This workshop currently run on the **Starknet Goerli Testnet**